 Area: 13 granted prospecting licenses covering 24 km2 close to major mining operations such as the Minara Nickel Operation, some 15 km to the north, and Barricks’ Granny Smith gold mine located about 50 km to the east (see regional map).

-Status: Geological mapping and sampling.
+Status: Geological mapping, sampling and drilling.

 Ownership/Tenure: The project is owned by Reinhold Resources Pty Ltd., a private company based in Kalgoorlie.
 The property comprises 13 granted prospecting licences that cover 24 km2 area over the prospective greenstone belt in the Eastern goldfields of Western Australia.
 The property was previously held by a now-deceased prospector for over 20 years, who made a living from the alluvial gold on the property.
 No in-ground, hard-rock exploration has been carried out.